BechirZalila/linux-qemu-trusted-firmware/README.md

 ```

 We will now obtain the source code for the components we need: TF-A, U-Boot, Linux kernel, and BusyBox:
-- ARM Trusted Firmware-A (TF-A): We’ll use the official Arm repository.
+- ARM Trusted Firmware-A (TF-A): We'll use the official Arm repository.
 - U-Boot Bootloader: We use a recent stable release from Denx.
 - Linux Kernel: We will use a long-term support kernel (6.1.x series).
 - BusyBox: We will use the latest stable BusyBox for user-space.